Sinodun/draft-dprive-bcp-op/draft-dickinson-dprive-bcp-op.md

   Client Subnet (ECS) option and not send an ECS option in upstream queries.

 If operators do offer a service that sends the ECS options upstream they should make clear in any policy statement what prefix length they send and any policy for which upstream servers they send the option to (e.g. all, whitelist).

+<mark>(*RvRD: note: I have a bachelor student working on this, who has been looking at what are good prefix sizes to e.g. geo-locate a client to a country or continent; will share results when available.
+I'm considering following up on his work with a paper at some point to help the discussion about ECS along.*)</mark>

 Optimisations: